@anarchitects/auth-angular

 import { Routes } from '@angular/router';

-import { policyGuard } from '@anarchitects/auth-angular/feature';
+import { policyGuard, resourcePolicyGuard } from '@anarchitects/auth-angular/feature';

 export const routes: Routes = [